Dallas, GA Workers’ Compensation Lawyer

 $125,000

-for a workers’ compensation injury to eye
+workers' compensation bilateral hand injury

 What to Expect in a Georgia Workers’ Comp Claim